therabona/therabona-middleman/source/articles/2014-08-19-the-curious-case-of-antoine-griezmann.html.markdown

 A move to Atlético Madrid may not have been what many fans and pundits expected, with several of Europe’s richer clubs reported to have been eying up a move for the diminutive winger.
 However, when broken down, the move makes perfect sense.
 He would be guaranteed first-team football at the champions of Spain, his creative style can continue to flourish in La Liga, and he has the opportunity to make an even bigger name for himself in European football.

+<iframe width="560" height="315" src="http://www.youtube.com/embed/Fo6qKSNIIHk" frameborder="0" allowfullscreen></iframe>

-His performances in the Champions League thus far has been far from impressive, having only looked good in Sociedad’s qualifying matches against Lyon, and a move to Madrid’s smaller team may stand him in good stead for his development and progress.
-It is not exactly the road less travelled, with superstar such as Sergio Agüero, Radamel Falcao and Diego Costa cementing their reputations before further big money moves.
+His performances in the Champions League thus far have been far from impressive, having only looked good in Sociedad’s qualifying matches against Lyon, and a move to Madrid’s smaller team may stand him in good stead for his development and progress.
+It is not exactly the road less travelled, with superstars such as Sergio Agüero, Radamel Falcao and Diego Costa cementing their reputations before further big money moves.
 It may not be the conventional move for Griezmann, but if his career has been anything to go by, this unexpected change of scenery is nothing new for the kid from Mâcon.